Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_devops_in_snowflake/getting_started_with_devops_in_snowflake.md

 Duration: 2

 Wow, we have covered a lot of ground during this Quickstart!
 Not only can you now skip this year’s vacation planning, but you have also learned how to manage a data pipeline with DevOps practices.
-We followed the Infrastructure as Code principle and learned how to use Snowflake’s native version control mechanism in combination with declarative CREATE OR ALTERs, making database change management much less error-prone and less painful.
+We followed the Infrastructure as Code principle and learned how to use Snowflake’s native version control mechanism in combination with declarative Create-or-Alters, making database change management much less error-prone and less painful.
 With the help of SnowflakeCLI and Jinja templating will can test our changes before automatically rolling them out to production with the help of a CI/CD pipeline.

 But we've really only just scratched the surface of what's possible with Snowflake DevOps.
 Hopefully you now have the building blocks, and examples, you need to get started integrating DevOps best practices into your own data engineering pipelines.
 So, what will you DevOps-ify first?